Gay Talese

-Early life
+Early life and education

 Born in Ocean City, New Jersey, the son of Italian immigrant parents, Talese graduated from Ocean City High School in 1949.

-Writer origins

-High school

-Talese's entry into writing was entirely happenstance, and the unintended consequence of the then high school sophomore's attempt to gain more playing time for the baseball team.
+Talese's entry into writing was entirely coincidental and an unintentional consequence of his attempt as a high school sophomore to gain more playing time on the baseball team.
 The assistant coach had the duty of telephoning in the chronicle of each game to the local newspaper and when he complained he was too busy to do it properly, the head coach gave Talese the duty.
-As Talese recalls in his 1996 memoir Origins of a Nonfiction Writer:
+As he recalls in his 1996 memoiristic essay "Origins of a Nonfiction Writer":

-After only seven sports articles, Talese was given his own column for the weekly Ocean City Sentinel-Ledger.
-By the time Talese left for college during September 1949, he had written some 311 stories and columns for the Sentinel-Ledger.
+After only seven sports articles, Talese was given his own column for the weekly Ocean City Sentinel-Ledger in Ocean City.
+By the time he left for college in September 1949, he had written some 311 stories and columns for the Sentinel-Ledger.

-Talese credits his mother as the role model he followed in developing the interviewing techniques that would serve him well later in life, interviewing such varied subjects as mafia members and middle-class Americans on their sexual habits.
-He relates in A Writer's Life:
+Talese credits his mother as the role model he followed in developing the interviewing techniques that he would use during his career.
+He relates in "Origins of a Nonfiction Writer":

-College

 Talese graduated from the University of Alabama in 1953.
 His selection of a major was, as he described it, a moot choice.
 "I chose journalism as my college major because that is what I knew," he recalls, "but I really became a student of history."
 At university, he became a brother of Phi Sigma Kappa fraternity.

-It was here that Talese would begin to employ literary devices more well known for fiction, such as establishing the "scene" with minute details, and beginning articles in medias res (Latin for "into the midst of things").
-During his junior year, Talese became the sports editor for the campus newspaper, Crimson-White, and started a column he dubbed "Sports Gay-zing", for which he wrote on November 7, 1951:
+It was there that Talese would begin to employ literary devices more well known for fiction, such as establishing the "scene" with minute details and beginning articles in medias res.
+During his junior year, he became the sports editor for the campus newspaper, The Crimson White, and started a column he dubbed "Sports Gay-zing", for which he wrote on November 7, 1951:

-This was before Lillian Ross did the same in Picture (1952) or Truman Capote used the technique in The Muses Are Heard (1956).
-More importantly, Talese included among his subjects both the "losers" and the unnoticed.
-He was more interested in those who did not attain the glory of winning and less in hero-worshipping the winners.